ajrussell999/augmented_DHCP/README.md

 ### 3. Automated software upgrade via DHCP Vendor-Options

 The conceptual description of the automated software upgrade process is described from two perspectives, namely that of the DHCP server and the CTS CPE modem.
-The sample DHCP-server config provided in this document is from a laboratory network is from an ISC DHCP Server, version 3.1.1.
+The sample DHCP-server config provided in this document is from a laboratory network, an ISC DHCP Server, version 3.1.1.

 #### 3.1	DHCP server process

-The decision processes of the DHCP server is made upon the receipt of a DHCP discover packet from a CTS modem.
+The decision processes of the DHCP-server is made upon the receipt of a DHCP discover packet from a CTS modem.
 Upon bootup, the CPE has no IP address and sends a discovery packet to the DHCP server in anticipation of receiving a reply with an IP address offered.
 The CTS CPE sends a discover packet which contains an option 60 field, vendor-class-identifier.
 The DHCP server upon examining the vendor class identifier, identifies the client as a CTS CPE, and constructs an offer packer with information required by the CTS CPE to validate if the current software version is the latest.
-Data encapsulated within the offer packet sent in reply, is constructed through several steps described in Table 1.
+Data encapsulated within the offer packet, sent in reply, is constructed through several steps described in Table 1.
 The information encapsulated within the offer is written to an optional packet field; option 43 sub-options.
-The CTS CPE replies to the offer packer with a request packet to confirm to the DHCP server that it is content with the contents of the offer packet.
+The CTS CPE replies to the offer packer with a request packet to confirm to the DHCP server that it is happy with the contents of the offer packet.
 The DHCP server replies to the CTS CPE with an ACK packet to confirm mutual happiness.

 **Table 1.** DHCP Server offer process